 There is abundant converging evidence that formal complexity impedes acquisition of artificial phonological patterns, in the sense that performance drops as the number of relevant features increases.
-The strongest result is that Type I patterns are easier than Type II, which are easier than Type VI.
-There is also evidence that stimulus-response mappings which change fewer features are easier than those which change more, and that withinstimulus dependencies are easier when they involve two instances of the same feature (i.e., assimilation or dissimilation) than instances of two different features.
+The strongest result is that Type I patterns are easier than Type II, which are easier than Type VI (see §2.1 and Table 1).
+There is also evidence that stimulusresponse mappings which change fewer features are easier than those which change more, and that within-stimulus dependencies are easier when they involve two instances of the same feature (i.e., assimilation or dissimilation) than instances of two different features.
 If the same inductive biases affect natural-language phonology, they should leave visible marks on cross-linguistic typology and within-language productivity.

-A complexity bias in natural-language phonology would make more complex patterns harder to learn, hence harder to innovate and more likely to be changed (simplified) in tradition (Bach and Harms, 1972).
+A complexity bias in natural-language phonology would make more complex patterns harder to learn, hence harder to innovate and more likely to be changed (simplified) in transmission from one generation to the next (Bach and Harms, 1972).
 That in turn could lead to low long-term steady-state frequencies for the corresponding patterns (Bell, 1970, 1971; Greenberg, 1978).
 Phonologists have in fact noted informally that the patterns they discover tend to be featurally simple (e.g., Chomsky and Halle 1968, 401, Hayes 1999, Pierrehumbert 2001).
 The available quantitative evidence tends to confirm this observation.